Carlos Boozer: National team career

 Boozer was selected as a member of the U.S. Olympic basketball team, which won a bronze medal at the 2004 Summer Olympics.
 He was also part of the U.S. national team from 2006 to 2008, but did not compete in the 2007 FIBA Americas Championship due to his wife's pregnancy.
 Boozer participated in the 2008 Summer Olympics as the U.S. national team went unbeaten en route to the gold medal, defeating the 2006 World Champion Spain for their first gold medal since the 2000 Summer Olympics.

 Personal life

-Boozer is a Christian.
-Boozer has various tattoos about his faith including a Christian cross on his chest and the Bible verse Philippians 4:13 on his left forearm.

-Boozer was married to his wife CeCe for six years before he filed for divorce in March 2009, (it was finalized in 2015).
-Boozer and CeCe have three children together: Carmani (who had a bone marrow transplant in 2007 to treat sickle-cell disease), and twins, Cameron and Cayden.
-Cameron Boozer is the number one overall recruit in the 2025 recruiting class.
+Boozer has been married twice.
+He was married to his first wife, Cindy "CeCe" Nichole Blackwell, from 2003 to 2015.
+In 2017 he married Aneshka Dawn Smith until their divorce in 2021.
+He dated girlfriend Natalie Rodriguez during 2021 to 2024.
+Boozer and CeCe have three children together: Carmani (who had a bone marrow transplant in 2007 to treat sickle-cell disease), and fraternal twins, Cameron and Cayden.
+Cameron Boozer is the number three overall recruit in the 2025 recruiting class.
+He and his brother Cayden are both committed to play for Duke University.

-He also has a younger brother, Charles, who played college basketball at Iowa State.

-Boozer married his longtime girlfriend Aneshka Smith on June 3, 2017.